 As stated in the WMO (1992) definition of climate quoted above, the typical use of the term climate relates to the atmosphere only, leaving out the other parts of the climatic system.
 However, since the climatic system includes the hydrosphere, there is no reason to exclude the hydrological processes from the climatic processes.
-Therefore, our definition includes them.
-Nevertheless, to give more emphasis on the inclusion of hydrological processes, the term hydroclimatic has been used even in the title of the book.
-This provides additional clarity or emphasis, but it is rather a pleonasm as the hydrosphere is already included in the climatic system and water is, in fact, the most important driver of climate (Koutsoyiannis, 2021).
+Therefore, our definition includes these, and to emphasize their inclusion, the term hydroclimatic has been used even in the title of the book.
+This provides additional clarity, but it is also a pleonasm since the hydrosphere is already included in the climatic system and water is, in fact, the most important driver of climate (Koutsoyiannis, 2021).